September 28, 2023

 Executive Summary

 The development of artificial intelligence (AI) technologies has long been a challenge for the disinformation field, allowing content to be easily manipulated and contributing to accelerate its distribution.
 Focusing on content, recent technical developments, and the growing use of generative AI systems by end-users have exponentially increased these challenges, making it easier not just to modify but also to create fake texts, images, and audio pieces that can look real.
-Despite offering opportunities for legitimate purposes (e.g., art or satire), AI content is also widely generated and disseminated across the internet, causing -intentionally or not- harm and deception.
+Despite offering opportunities for legitimate purposes (e.g., art or satire), AI content is also widely generated and disseminated across the internet, causing – intentionally or not – harm and deception.

 In view of these rapid changes, it is crucial to understand how platforms face the challenge of moderating AI-manipulated and AI-generated content that may end up circulating as mis- or disinformation.
 Are they able to distinguish legitimate uses from malign uses of such content?
 Do they see the risks embedded in AI as an accessory to disinformation strategies or copyright infringements, or consider it a matter on its own that deserves specific policies?
-Do they even mention AI in their moderation policies, and have updated these policies since the emergence of generative AI to address this evolution?
+Do they even mention AI in their moderation policies, and have they updated these policies since the emergence of generative AI to address this evolution?

 In cases, like TikTok, where platforms explicitly address synthetic or manipulated media with AI, they try to distinguish between allowed and banned uses.
 Little variations in the rationale behind content moderation exist: the driving force is either the misleading and harmful potential or a more compliance-oriented approach in terms of copyright and quality standards of the content.

-On a different note, all the studied platforms qualify as Very Large Online Platforms (VLOPs) according to the DSA).
-The DSA is technically neutral, i.e., it applies regardless of the technology used to produce the content.
-Meanwhile, the strengthened Code of Practice on Disinformation has been reinforced by the co-regulatory mechanism and additional obligations to combat disinformation (including through systemic risks assessment and mitigation, crisis protocols, users empowerment measures and increased transparency requirements) set up by the DSA.
-In its 15th commitment, relevant signatories of the Code (all of the studied platforms except X) are specifically called to “establish or confirm their policies in place for countering prohibited manipulative practices for AI systems that generate or manipulate content, such as warning users and proactively detect such content”.
+Meanwhile, the strengthened Code of Practice on Disinformation has been complemented by the obligations contained in the DSA.
+Additionally, the co-regulatory mechanism present in the DSA will reinforce the Code once it becomes an official DSA code of conduct.
+The strengthened Code, in its 15th commitment, relevant signatories of the Code (all of the studied platforms except X) are specifically called to “establish or confirm their policies in place for countering prohibited manipulative practices for AI systems that generate or manipulate content, such as warning users and proactively detect such content”.

-EU DisinfoLab has developed an analytical framework to analyse and compare the policies of five platforms on different misinformative topics.
+Platforms’ policies on AI-manipulated and generated misinformative content EU DisinfoLab has developed an analytical framework to analyse and compare the policies of five platforms on different misinformative topics.
 Factsheets on electoral, health, and climate change misinformation have already been published following this framework.
 The same methodology (focusing on definitions and actions, and types of actions) is applied to AI-generated and manipulated misinformation.
 As far as applicable, the notes included in the table are verbatim mentions of the platforms’ policies.
 In other cases, for the sake of simplification, the notes are a summary or analysis by the author.

-This page has been updated on 6 December 2023 with the version 2 of the factsheet that includes the last policy updates announced by Meta and YouTube in November 2023.
-The Executive Summary on this page has been also adjusted accordingly.
-You can find the version 1, published on 28 September 2023, here (pdf).
+This page has been updated on 4 June 2024 with the version 3 of the factsheet, and the Executive Summary also adjusted accordingly.
+You can find the version 1, published on 28 September 2023, that includes the policy updates announced by Meta and YouTube in November 2023, here (pdf), and the version 2, published on 6 December 2023, here (pdf).